ConorWilliams/libfork/bench/README.md

 ./benchmark --benchmark_out_format=json --benchmark_out=results.json
 ```

-### Warning about overflows
+### Warning about overflows and RAM

 Some of the benchmarks (UTS!) require very deep recursion which can trigger stack overflows/OOM errors on machines without a lot of ram or small stacks.
 This is especially true when compiling with GCC which doesn't optimize the coroutine frame very efficiently (try increasing the [`LF_ASYNC_STACK_SIZE`](CMakeLists.txt)).
+Some of the taskflow benchmarks can require up to 120GB of RAM!

 ## Overview